 We Don’t Eat Our Classmates by Ryan T. Higgins

-You are going to read this book multiple times — it’s so funny while being profound.
+You are going to read this picture book multiple times — it’s so funny while being profound.
 After a rough first day at school where she eats her classmates, gets scolded by the teacher, spits them out, and doesn’t make any friends, Penelope’s dad explains that “children are the same as us on the inside.
 Just tastier.”
 HA.
 The next day, Penelope eats her classmates again.
 She just can’t stop herself!
 However, when the class goldfish chomps on Penelope’s finger and it HURTS, she realizes that it’s no fun to be someone else’s snack.
 It hurts.
 She’s learning EMPATHY!! 🙂 So even when her classmates look delicious, Penelope learns to resist eating them.
 Which means now she has friends and playmates at school.
 And better manners, too.

 My Little Gifts: A Book of Sharing by Jo Witek, illustrated by Christine Roussey